 The solutions of the diffusion equation (3.26) depend on the form of the production term P. In the following pages solutions for different forms of this term will be discussed.
-These solutions will be given for a gradually growing complexity of the production term, following the stepwise refinement of the models by Van der Plank (1963).
-Therefore, not all the solutions presented below refer to a phytopathological reality.
+These solutions will be given for a gradually growing complexity of the production term, following the stepwise refinement of the models all by Van der Plank (1963).
+Therefore, not the solutions presented below refer to a phytopathological reality.
 They are presented mainly as introductions to the final, most complex, case.
 The latter is the only phytopathologically relevant case.
 The reader may view some of these solutions as examples from population dynamics rather than as models of epidemics.

-3.4.2 Immediate and instantaneous spore production, exponential growth of lesion density our assumptions.
+3.4.2 Immediate and instantaneous spore production, exponential growth of lesion density

 In the simplest case, new spores are assumed to be produced immediately after infection (latency period is zero), they are all produced at the same instant (infectious period is infinitesimatelly small) and there is no exhaustion of non-infected sites.
-Of course, in real epidemics spore movement is always fast relative to lesion development, exactly the opposite of where R is the number of spores produced per sporulating lesion per unit of time, I is the probability of infection and G is the fraction of spores removed from an epidemic (fallen on the ground, blown outside a field, etc.).
-The probability of infection, I, can be defined as follows:
+Of course, in real epidemics spore movement is always fast relative to lesion development, exactly the opposite of our assumptions.